Why Are Golf Wedges So Expensive? (Fully Explained)

-One of the biggest first purchases I made when I finally got serious about embracing my golfing addiction was a few wedges.
+One of the most significant first purchases I made when I finally got serious about embracing my golfing addiction was a few wedges.
 Acquiring your first set of golf clubs or a new one for more experienced golfers can make decent holes in your pockets.

 I recently purchased a new wedge for a hundred bucks, which isn’t a small sum for one item.
 So, why are golf wedges so expensive?

-Please read to the end as I explain why golf wedges cost an arm and a leg and answer other frequently asked questions about wedges.
+Please read to the end as I explain why golf wedges cost an arm and a leg and know the answer to other frequently asked questions about wedges.

 Why Golf Wedges are So Expensive